edx/portal-designer/docs/decisions/0002-permissions-and-groups.rst

 - Global moderators: Can manage all sites
 - Administrators: Can manage everything

+Some users are designed as "staff" in edx-platform's LMS (Learning Management System).
 Staff users should be automatically granted some level of access when they login (they should not see an error page).

 Decision
 ========